How Much Does a Home Appraisal Cost in Texas?

 Current homeowners cannot get a free home appraisal.
 Appraisers are experienced, credentialed professionals who charge for their time.
 But that doesn’t mean you’re out of luck if you want to know your home’s current value.

 You can request a comparative market analysis (CMA) from an experienced agent, often for free.
-Agents analyze much of the same data as an appraiser, and also visit your home, to draw a conclusion on its value.
+Agents analyze much of the same data as an appraiser, and they also visit your home to draw a conclusion on its value.
 Most agents view a CMA as a marketing tool and a chance to win your business.

 HomeLight’s Home Value Estimator is also a great tool to determine a home’s general value.
 After you answer a few short questions, the online estimator compares your home to housing market data for your area.
 Then, it returns a ballpark estimated worth.